ZoneMinder/zoneminder/README.txt

   PurgeWhenFull which can be used to do this.
-It is  initially not set to do anything automatically so if you want to use it, you should load it into the filter selection window, modify it to  your  taste  and then save it, selecting `auto  delete'.
+It is  initially not set to do anything automatically so if you want to use it, you should load it into the filter selection window, modify it to  your  taste  and then save it, selecting 'auto  delete'.
   Please note that filters created using disk related terms to delete  events  should  always contain  a  limit  term  also otherwise it is possible for all events to match and thus be